 The goal of the Farmer Network is to create a networked community of beginning and established farmers and ranchers through resource sharing opportunities and education.

-The Farmer Network will host 6-8 farm tours or skills sessions this summer and will present multiple Winter Workshops on farm-related topics such as production, financials/record-keeping, and enterprise profitability.
-Check out a sampling of our Summer Farm Tours & Skills Sessions.
+The Farmer Network will host at least 6 farm tours or skills sessions this summer and will present multiple Winter Workshops on farm-related topics such as production, financials/record-keeping, and enterprise profitability.

 Additionally, the Farmer Network handbook is published once a year and spotlights mentor farmers along with any opportunities available on their farm or ranch.
 Beginning farmers are also listed with the resources they are seeking as they start their sustainable enterprise.
 The online list serve is active year round and circulates information about special events such as work days or short farm projects; farm opportunities like equipment or product sales; hiring of interns and employees; and even questions related to production.

 The Farmer Network recently formed a member-led committee where beginning and established farmers come together to problem solve and connect with one another.
 This committee is currently pursuing campaigns for increasing land access for beginning farmers and boosting online resources for local producers